 Ardoq’s ServiceNow integration is a two-way integration that allows you to:

-Import your ServiceNow data as components and references in Ardoq so you can visualize the dependencies that exist between them and other components in your architecture such as applications, departments, people, etc.
+Import your data as components or references into Ardoq so you can visualize the dependencies that exist between them and other components in your architecture such as applications, departments, people, etc.

-Export your modified ServiceNow data from Ardoq to ServiceNow to to maintain your data up to date at all times.
+Export your modified ServiceNow data from Ardoq to ServiceNow to maintain your data up to date at all times.
+Learn how to here.

 Table of Contents:

 How To Import Your ServiceNow Data To Ardoq

 This guide shows you how to import your server data from ServiceNow to Ardoq.
 We'll cover the process step-by-step.

 Navigate to the ServiceNow Store and search for "Ardoq".

 2. Install the Ardoq add-on on your ServiceNow instance

 You will need ServiceNow HI credentials to install add-ons.
 Contact your company ServiceNow admin if needed.